OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - [ ] Click Submit new issue

 **Your turn:**

-- Follow the instructions above to create a ticket about
+- Follow the instructions above to create a ticket about a hypothetical issue in the library (such as an improvement to the OHSU Library website, or a request for welcome signs in the library)

-### 2. How to organize issues into Projects and Milestones
+### 2.1 How to comment on tickets

+- [ ] Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo

+- [ ] Scroll to the bottom of the ticket, and add content in the "Leave a comment" field

+- [ ] Use the top tool bar to format your text, add **bold**, *italic*, lists etc.

+- Preview your text to see how your formatting looks

+**Your turn:**

+- Follow the instructions above to comment on a ticket that someone created

-### How to assign issues to people, use direct @ mentions, link documents
+### 2.2 How to assign issues to people, use direct @ mentions, link documents

+### 3. How to organize issues into Projects and Milestones

 ### How to create teams of users for specific tasks